How NaNoWriMo Works for Writers

 Profile & settings

-If there's no official NaNo event, then create your own personal challenge by clicking "Yes!" and filling in details about your project—including your own personal word-count goal.
+If you aren't aligning to a specific NaNo event, you can create your own personal challenge by finding the "Challenge Yourself" box on your dashboard, clicking "Yes!" and filling in details about your project—including your own personal word-count goal.
 (You can update this info at any time, so no pressure!)

 More detailed instructions on how to start your first project can be found here!